Slots

 Server render

 Enhance renders <slot> elements server side, replacing their contents in a way that aligns with the standard so that they work both with Custom Elements and Shadow DOM if needed.
-The slot standard defines two use cases; named slots and unnamed ones.
+The slot standard defines two use cases: named slots and unnamed slots.
 Enhance supports both as the spec outlines.

 Named slots